tarsil/saffier/docs/migrations.md

 You have now generated your migrations folder and came with gifts.

-A lot of files were generated automatically for your and they are specially tailored for the needs and complexity of **Saffier**.
+A lot of files were generated automatically for you and they are specially tailored for the needs and complexity of **Saffier**.

 Do you remember when it was mentioned in the [environment variables](#environment-variables) that